linode/apl-docs/docs/get-started/installation/entrypoint.md

     entrypoint: <entrypoint-ip-address>
 ```

-Make sure the external gateway is able to connect to the IP of the private load balancer used by the `platformClass` ingress controller.
+Make sure the external gateway is configured to connect to the IP of the private load balancer used by the `platformClass` ingress controller.

+The DNS A records created by Otomi will now all point to the IP address of the external gateway.